 The University places no limitations on the number of hours of course work in which an employee may enroll outside of the employee's normal working hours.
 However, such course work cannot interfere with the employee's duties as determined by the supervisor.
 A regular full-time employee may adjust his/her work schedule with approval from the supervisor to accommodate no more than four (4) credit hours of course work during the employee's normal work shift.
-Time lost taking courses during the normal work shift shall be made up at a time mutually acceptable to both the employee and the supervisor.
+Time lost taking courses during the normal work shift shall be made up, and at a time mutually acceptable to both the employee and the supervisor.
 Make-up of lost time must be completed during each forty-hour work week.
 Make up times are to be consistent and equal to the time away from work, thereby providing a routine work pattern.
 Any use of annual leave or compensatory time for make-up time must be approved by the immediate supervisor.
+Employees should understand that online classes may only be taken after the regular work day.
 A class scheduled during the lunch hour will not count as the one authorized course offering during the employee's normal work shift.
 It is important to note that any such arrangements must be approved by the supervisor, who is not obligated to give such approval.
 Review and approval by the appropriate Vice President in the administrative channel and the Vice President of Business Affairs is required prior to enrollment for any course work that proposes more than this policy allows during the normal work shift.